ewok0116/internshiptemplate/logs/Week-2.md

 low coupling means it is flexible; tight is hanging one module forces changes in another.
 In addition, today I did the user part but could not tesst it because there was a connection problem with mac and the windows device.
 Tomorrow I will try it with another windows device to identify the problem.

+#Day9

+I finished the Vertical Slicing architecture by adding the features.
+I finished making Category, Products and Users.
+I started making Order and OrderItem but I wass not sure if they might create a problem for Android Studio part therefore did not want to commit it yet to main nor dev.
+I did not try it with Android Studio cuase I had connection isssues which led my Android Studio to crash.
+However, I tried GET from Postman ion which ended up with great results.
+I need to do 2 things.
+One is to delete the useless code in Category, Products and Users.
+Why I didnt do it yet is because I wass scared that I might get error so before I finish the POST problem with Order and OrderItem I do not want to wreck the already working code.
+Second tassk I need to do is to seperate the service layer.
+Right now I know that all the handlers have the repeating code.
+I need to divide them in order to capture Clean Architecture and maybe use Dependency Injection.
+However, again because of the same reason.
+I do not want to wreck the code just yet.
+Anothe issue is that I worked with the computer that was provided to me and I had problems with connection on that which consumed my entire day last time so I also need to find a solution to that situation aswell.
+In addition I created a new collection on Postman where I keep the Endpoints.